Molecule Mattress Review

 Whenever we discuss temperature regulation we try to mention that it’s not a cut and dry issue.
 It’s more nuanced.
-If you were to just look at Molecule, you’d say “oh that’s just a neutral-sleeping bed.”
-You’d be wrong.
+If you were to just look at Molecule 1 and 2, you’d say “oh, the beds use memory foam, they must sleep warm.”
+Well, you’d be wrong.

-It actually skews a little toward the cooler side.
-This is not a cooling mattress, but because it is on the firmer end of the spectrum and it uses open cell foams, it actually does a really nice job of keeping you cool at night.
-To be clear, you won’t be cold with this mattress, but it will not heat up the way traditional memory foam beds do.
-We think temperature regulation is a high point for Molecule.
+The two beds actually skew a little toward the cooler side.
+They’re not cooling mattresses by any means, but because the beds are on the firmer end of the spectrum and they use open-cell foams, they actually do a really nice job of keeping you from heating up.
+To be clear, you won’t be cold with these mattresses, but they will not heat up the way traditional memory foam beds do.
+We actually think temperature regulation is a high point for Molecule.

 Beyond the headline items like feel and firmness, there are two elements that are especially important to couples when trying to find a new mattress.
 The first is edge support and the second is motion isolation, in no particular order.

 Edge support is all about how strong the edges of the bed are.
 It determines whether or not the bed will compress excessively along its perimeter, leaving you with a roll-off sensation.
-Lucky for you, Molecule has good edge support for a foam bed.
+Lucky for you, Molecule 1 and 2 have good edge support for a foam bed.

-We’d actually choose Molecule over a lot of mattresses in the edge support department.
+We’d actually choose Molecule over a lot of all-foam mattresses in the edge support department.
 If you and your partner fight over the middle of the bed or perhaps you just prefer sleeping along the edges, Molecule is a nice option.